rileybathurst/priest-broken/api.md

 I dont understand much about which relations cause things to be null vs which are empty - this is probably why I was having problems with booleans but that seems like the most likely to always have a spot

-` strapi generate:api services title:text content:text cover:media slug:text gallery:media hasGallery:number coverMedium:text coverVideo:text hasVideo:number video:relation`
+` strapi generate:api services title:text content:text cover:media slug:text gallery:media hasGallery:number coverMedium:text coverVideo:text hasVideo:number video:relation order:number`

 `strapi generate:api sliderOne title:text sliderOneImage:media`